 The Times offered this description of how to play:

 After watching videos of ten individuals, each answering a single question after being told in advance how they should respond, I was able to determine whether or not the person was lying or not lying six out of ten times.
+I’m not sure if that’s good enough for me to become a champion poker player, but maybe I’ll be a little more confident if I try one of the new online casinos in New Zealand, for example.

 Was I surprised when I answered correctly 60 percent of the time and was, in effect, more accurate than the typical polygraph exam?
 Not at all.
 As an investigative journalist who spent most of four years investigating the use of credibility assessment technologies, including the polygraph, I learned a lot about success rates and scams.by